Solar panels can be expensive, so choosing the best solar panels and understanding the basic criteria to make an informed decision is important.

 Conversion Efficiency – This refers to the ability of the panel to convert input energy into output energy.
 The average panel efficiency should be 15% to 16% or better.

-Durability – Factor in the weather conditions of your location and select panels with appropriate wind loads or snow loads.
+Durability – Factor in the weather conditions of your location and select panels with appropriate wind or snow loads.

 Longevity – Solar panel manufacturers guarantee a lifespan of 25 to 30 years.
 Make sure to purchase from reliable sellers to ensure you get top-quality panels that will last a long time.

 Warranty – A solar panel warranty is typically two parts – performance and equipment (materials).
-Performance is usually 90% at ten years, dropping in increments down to 0% at 25 years.
+Performance is usually 90% at ten years, dropping to 0% at 25 years.
 The materials warranty will typically cover manufacturing defects, premature wear, tear, etc. The more extended the warranty, the better, and they vary by manufacturer.

 Size & Weight – The dimension of your panels is important, as is the weight.
 Make sure you measure your space and have the structure to hold the weight.